Parth-Sidhu-4/gsv-mun/README.md

 ---

-Designed and developed for the inaugural **GSV Model United Nations**.
+Designed and developed for the inaugural **GSV Model United Nations** by [Parth Sidhu](https://github.com/Parth-Sidhu-4).
+Maintained by Debate And Quiz Club, Gati Shakti Vishwavidyalaya.